Lives: Presteigne, Wales

-Bogota is high up in the mountains so the climate is cold and this soup is so warming and lovely to have on a cold night.
+Bogotá is high up in the mountains and can be very cold when the sun is down.
+This soup is so warming and lovely to have on a cold night.
 There’s a lot of debate about the origins but for me, it’s a mix of indigenous cooking and Spanish influence.
 This one has so many different types of potatoes and maize, which are Colombian products.
 Potatoes and maize are new to Europe.
-We have something like 5000 varieties in south America.
-And potatoes - if you have a refined taste them, you can really notice the difference.
+We have something like 4000 varieties in south America.
+And potatoes - if you have a refined taste, you can really notice the difference.

-Carmensita was a very simple person with a simple house and a wood stove.
+Doña Carmencita was a very unfussy person with a very simple house and a wood stove.
 At her table she had only two chairs.
 Her chair and my chair.
 We would sit there and could easily pass three hours together.
 She would tell me about her childhood, and would give me advice without even giving me advice.
 She wasn’t an educated person but she had masses of wisdom.

 What surprised me was that she also admired me - that I came into this dangerous world, worked with street children that carried knives, left the comforts of home in Medellin to be completely alone in a new city.
 We would really just sit and talk for hours.
 She would say to me, “talking is important and talking helps you get rid of what is bothering you.”
 It’s no coincidence I became a psychoanalyst.

 I think it’s not the food itself but the sharing together that can heal you.
 It’s very healing to sit at the table and discuss.
 The thinking of how my children are going to enjoy that dish and how we are all going to sit around and talk, really is the driving force behind my cooking.
 And you know, the table really is an amazing place to resolve problems within families.
 You do it in a very informal, non accusatory way.
 It also gives you space to pause and listen.